What is OCL?¶

 OCL is an open-source terminology management system to help you collaboratively manage, publish and use your metadata in the cloud alongside the global community.

-Learn more about OCL, its tools and the core features.
+Learn more about OCL, its tools and its core features:

 Getting Started with OCL¶